 I’m suspecting, though, that for most of you, you’re not interested in the free accommodation and just want somewhere clean, safe, and affordable to rest your head each night.
 If that’s the case, there are several options available for you.

 The first of these are hostels.
-In Malaysia, you’ll come across hostels all over the country, finding them on tiny islands, in large cities, and even in the national parks.
+In Malaysia, you’ll find hostels all over the country, from tiny islands to large cities and even in the national parks.
 They’re one of your best options for saving money.

 And, of course, there are always hotels, which will usually come in at around $30-$70 a night for a decent, clean, mid-range property in a central location.
 I always use Booking, as they have the most accommodation options for the cheapest prices.

-That being said, if hostels aren’t your jam, you can still find a number of amazing hotel, homestay and airbnb accommodations for a great price.
-You might be looking at anywhere from $50 – $100 a night for these places, depending on their location in the city.
+That being said, if hostels aren’t your jam, you can still find a number of amazing hotel and homestay options for a great price.
+You might be looking at anywhere from $50-$100 a night for these places, depending on their location in the city.

 Here’s a list of my favourite accommodation options in Malaysia:

-Langkawi — The Smith House ($48 a night): For an affordable, but luxurious island stay, look no further than The Smith House.
-The rooms are super spacious, clean, well decorated, and even include a smart TV!
-You might even feel as though you’re staying in a hotel that is much more expensive than it is.
-The hospitality is also superb, and the staff are quick to greet you and make you feel right at home with their friendliness and helpful organizing.
-Whatever you want to do on the island, they’ll help arrange it.
-Alternatively, you can relax the day away and soak up the sun by the gorgeous rooftop pool.
+Langkawi — The Smith House ($65 a night): For an affordable but luxurious island stay, look no further than The Smith House.
+The rooms are super-spacious, clean, well-decorated, and include a smart TV for chilling in the evening.
+I felt that I was staying in a hotel that is much more expensive than it is, with such lovely rooms and wonderful staff.
+They always made me feel right at home with their friendliness and assistance: whatever I wanted to do on the island, they could easily help arrange it.
+That’s assuming you can drag yourself away from the gorgeous, sunny rooftop pool, of course!

-Cameron Highlands — Fathers Guesthouse ($6-$28 a night): Located at a peaceful corner, but with close access to the small town of Tanah Rata, Fathers Guesthouse is the perfect place to stay during your time in the Cameron Highlands.
-After a day of meandering through the infamous tea plantations, forests and lavender farms, you’ll find friendly staff, clean amenities and a relaxed atmosphere here.
-When I stayed at Fathers Guesthouse, I had a bit of a personal issue and wasn’t able to go out for dinner one evening.
-Thankfully, a staff member was able to pick something up and bring it back to me—now that’s good service!
+Cameron Highlands — Fathers Guesthouse ($31 a night): Located in a peaceful spot but with easy access to the small town of Tanah Rata, Fathers Guesthouse is the perfect place to stay during your time in the Cameron Highlands.
+After a day of meandering through the famous tea plantations, forests, and lavender farms, I loved returning to the friendly staff, clean room, and relaxed atmosphere here.
+I had a bit of a personal issue while I was there and wasn’t able to go out for dinner one evening: one of the lovely staff members offered to go out and pick something up for me instead!
+Now that’s good service!

 The Cost of Transportation in Malaysia

 Buses —For long distance travel between cities, buses are the way to go.
 They leave very frequently from major bus stations and I found them to be pretty punctual and comfortable.
-There’s plenty of bus companies to choose from in Malaysia (over 100), so I would recommend travelling with any of the below because of their good value and reputations.
+There are over 100 bus companies to choose from in Malaysia; I can personally would recommend travelling with any of the below because of their good value and reputation.
 I mostly travelled with Plusliner and Transnasional and have no complaints!

-A one-way bus ticket will cost you around $4 – $12 (RM 20 – RM 48) depending on the time and route popularity.
-You can also book bus tickets and compare prices of companies on Easybook, this was a super easy way for me to book intercity travel during my time in Malaysia
+A one-way bus ticket will cost you around $4-$11 (RM 15-RM 50) depending on the time and route.
+You can also book bus tickets and compare prices of companies on 12Go Asia, this was a super easy way for me to book intercity travel during my time in Malaysia

-Motorbike — If you or a travel partner is comfortable, I would recommend renting a scooter or motorbike for daily excursions, specifically in Penang, Langkawi and the Cameron Highlands.
-It’s a cheap, fun and easy way to get around where there might be less frequent local transit.
-For a day rental, you’re looking at anywhere from $4 – $7 a day (RM 15 – RM 30), not including gas which might only cost you around $2 for a gallon.
+Motorbike — If you or a travel partner is comfortable, I’d recommend renting a scooter or motorbike for daily excursions, specifically in Penang, Langkawi and the Cameron Highlands.
+It’s a cheap, fun, and easy way to get around in places where local public transport isn’t as frequent or widespread.
+You’re looking at anywhere from $4-$8 a day (RM 20-RM 40), depending on the age and model of bike and how long you’re renting for.
+That doesn’t include gas which only costs around RM 10/$2 for a gallon.

 Grab Taxi — I loved the convenience of Grab, specifically during my time in Kuala Lumpur.
 Grab isn’t in demand outside of major cities (this is when renting a motorbike comes in handy), but it’s a cheap and easy way to get around if you need to go a little further out or are short on time.
-I just looked through a bunch of my grab receipts, and my cheapest one-way fare was 97 cents (RM 4) and my most expensive one was $6 (RM 25).
+I just looked through a bunch of my Grab receipts, and my cheapest one-way fare was 85 cents (RM 4) and my most expensive one was $5.50 (RM 25).
 Not bad at all!

-Flight — When I was travelling to Langkawi from Penang, my ferry was cancelled last-minute due to rough hours so I ended up taking a last minute flight with AirAsia.
+Flight — When I was travelling to Langkawi, my ferry got cancelled due to rough seas, so I ended up taking a last minute flight with AirAsia.
 In general, I wouldn’t recommend travelling by plane for the most part just because buses are so easy and cheap, but if you have to, then definitely go with AirAsia.
-My flight ended up costing me $30 (RM 124).
+My flight ended up costing me $30 (RM 143).

 The Cost of Food in Malaysia

 Wow.
 What can I say about Malaysian food that will do it justice?
-I can easily say that out of all the places I’ve been, Malaysia has to be in my top 3 for food.
-The fusion of Indian, Chinese and local Malay flavors make up a variety of dishes and specialties that will stir a party in your belly.
+I can easily say that out of all the places I’ve been, Malaysia has to be in my top three for food.
+The fusion of Indian, Chinese, and local Malay flavors result in a huge variety of dishes and specialties that will create a party in your belly.

-When it comes to Malaysian food, here’s some of my favorite dishes that you can’t miss out on:
+When it comes to Malaysian food, it’s hard to go wrong, but these are some of my favorite dishes that you absolutely have to try while you’re there: